 Valerie joined Watsi on March 12th, 2013.
 Four years ago, Valerie became the 2438th member to automatically support a new Watsi patient every month.
-Since then, 3,514 more people have become monthly donors!
-Valerie's most recent donation traveled 8,500 miles to support Violah, a greengrocer from Kenya, to fund surgery that will repair her fractured hand.
+Since then, 3,987 more people have become monthly donors!
+Valerie's most recent donation traveled 8,500 miles to support Nikai, a nine-year-old from Kenya, to fund clubfoot surgery.

 Leah is a street vendor from Kenya.
 She is a mother of six grown-up children, but one has passed away and left Leah with 3 grandchildren to care for.
 Leah separated from her husband when her children were young and she worked hard to raise them well despite limited income.
 Leah earns a living by selling clothes around her neighborhood.
 On Wednesday May 13th, 2020 Leah was on a motorbike going to take clothes to a customer when she had an accident and sustained a closed fracture tibia on her right leg.
 It is difficult for her to walk, and she is now in pain.
 Fortunately, surgeons at our medical partner can help.
 On May 19th, Leah will undergo a fracture repair procedure, called an open reduction and internal fixation.
 This procedure will help her walk easily again Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,099 to fund this procedure.
 “Only God can know what I am going through and the pain I am in.
 I have no one to turn to for help yet there are children depending on me.
 I plead for help so that this leg can get well and I can resume my job to support my family especially my grandchildren,” said Leah.